Iron Mountain – Western Europe

 The work-related road risk management programme that Iron Mountain have in place has been rightly recognised throughout the industry as being best in class.
 The ongoing improvements in the collision and claim rates are a testament to the excellent work that Rory and his team are doing on a daily basis – the results speak for themselves.

 Iron Mountain has been a valued supporter of FTA’s Van Excellence scheme from the very start.
-Rory Morgan, National Logistics General Manager at Iron Mountain, was part of the original working group, which formulated the Van Excellence Code of Practice and is currently Chairman of the scheme’s Governance Group.
+Rory Morgan, Head of Logistics Support – Western Europe at Iron Mountain, was part of the original working group, which formulated the Van Excellence Code of Practice and was elected as Chairman of the scheme’s Governance Group for three years.

 Throughout this process we have never failed to be impressed by the commitment, forward-thinking and attention to detail within Iron Mountain’s logistics function.
-The excellence of their operation along with a willingness to work with partners such as Zurich and to share their expertise within the van operation should be an inspiration to other van operators
+The excellence of their operation along with a willingness to work with partners such as Zurich and to share their expertise within the van operational”